stackforge/satori/README.rst

 Satori provides configuration discovery for existing infrastructure.
 It is a `related OpenStack project`_.

-The charter for the project is focus narrowly on discovering pre-existing infrastructure and installed or running software.
+The charter for the project is to focus narrowly on discovering pre-existing infrastructure and installed or running software.
 For example, given a URL and some credentials, discover which resources (load balancer and servers) the URL is hosted on and what software is running on those servers.